rsp/cmi/PITCHME.md

 ---

-# Call me irresponsible<br>if I ever crash on null or undefined<br>in JavaScript or TypeScript
+# Call me irresponsible

+if I ever crash on null or undefined<br>in JavaScript or TypeScript

 ---

+# Call me irresponsible

+if I ever crash on null or undefined

+---

+# Call me irresponsible

+if I ever crash

 ---